We are divided into six areas, with each covering a specific part of our overall strategy.

 The work of our Chief Executive is to:

-- lead on our work to end the isolation of sight loss
+- lead on our work to make everyday better for everyone affected by sight loss

 - take an ambassadorial role